Sunday, November 10, 2024

 καταλυθῇ: APSubj 3s, καταλύω, 1) to dissolve, disunite 1a) (what has been joined together), to destroy, demolish

-1. At this level of rough translation, this last sentence is a very awkward construction to translate word for word.
+1. This last sentence is a very awkward construction to translate word for word.
 I think the sense is clear enough – Jesus is picking up on the ‘stone’ and ‘building’ reference by the disciple and countering his amazement with an expectation of utter destruction.

 2. Most likely, Mark is writing this text long after the death and resurrection of Jesus, at a time when the temple is either undergoing destruction, is already destroyed, or is in imminent threat of being destroyed.
-Mark’s own language throughout this chapter – when he slips from the future to the present or past tense (see v.
-20) – seems to indicate that this is not merely a ‘prediction’ or ‘prophecy’ of Jesus, but a text whose narrator is embedded in the destructive event itself.
-Mark even interjects himself as the narrator in one place, when he interrupts Jesus’ words to the disciples to offer words to the readers (v.14).
-I would argue that Mark is quite deliberately using these changes of tenses and self-reference, thus this is less a predictive prophecy – as some are wont to read it – and more of a theological interpretation of an event that is devastating both literally and theologically.
+Mark’s own language throughout this chapter – when he slips from the future to the present or past tense – seems to indicate that this is not merely a ‘prediction’ or ‘prophecy’ of Jesus, but a text whose narrator is embedded in the destructive event itself.
+Mark even interjects himself as the narrator in one place, when he interrupts Jesus’ words to the disciples to interject the narrator’s words to the readers (v.14).
+I would argue that Mark is quite deliberately using that kind of language and self-reference, thus this is less a predictive prophecy – as some are wont to read it – and more of a theological interpretation of an event that is devastating both literally and theologically.

 And seating himself in the Mount of Olives over-against the temple, Peter and James and John and Andrew interrogated him in private,